xiix0/scam/README.md

-You too can wear a nose mitten.
+You will get what you deserve.